riffschelder/train.usaco.org/README.md

 These solutions are written in python 3 (now supported by the training grader).

 As I worked through the problems, I've written comments at places where I was tripped up.
 Variables are meaningfully named as much as possible.
-In my opinion, these solutions are a lot more readable than the ones presented in the post-solve analyses (even when the algorithm is the same).
+In my opinion, these python solutions are a lot more readable than the ones presented in the post-solve analyses (even when the algorithm is the same).

 Some of the file I/O code, especially in the earlier sections, aren't as clean as they can be.
 As I progress through the problems, I'm also picking up on new python idioms.
 I won't be cleaning up earlier solutions.